josipbarisic/EmployeesAdministration/README.md

 Create database

 (employees.sql is in the /db_master folder)
-(default database name in the employees.sql file is "lv4baza") (change "SOURCE" path at the end of employees.sql file)
+(default database name in the employees.sql and classes.php file is "testdb") (change "SOURCE" path at the end of employees.sql file)

 Import data in database: